thottiamrp/modernweb-2019dec9/Labs/Ch06-ClientAPIs/1scripts/README.md

 ### Estimated Completion Time
 5 minutes

-1. In your `/WIP/` directory, if not already created, add a `JS` folder and a file `JSpractice.html`.
+1. In your `/WIP/` directory, if not already created from previous exercises, add a `js` folder.

+1. Create a new file `JSpractice.html`.

 1. Type html and choose the template that has the white box with dotted underline.